Skip to main content

 Key Motivation Factors

-Mastery: As workers get better at their craft, they produce more in less time.
+2. Mastery: As workers get better at their craft, they produce more in less time.
 The feeling of progress drives them to keep improving.
+For tips on tracking that growth over time, see our article on crew performance monitoring for contractors.

 Piece rates combined with a supportive work environment give people both financial and personal reasons to do great work.